gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 This RFD proposes a new mechanism for scheduled, automatic updates of Teleport agents.

-Users of Teleport will be able to use the tctl CLI to specify desired versions and update schedules.
+Users of Teleport will be able to use the tctl CLI to specify desired versions, update schedules, and rollout speed.

+Agents will be updated by a new `teleport-update` binary, built from `tools/teleport-update` in the Teleport repository.

 All agent installations are in-scope for this proposal, including agents installed on Linux servers and Kubernetes.